0xPARC/0xparc-intro-book/easy/src/fhe3.typ

 more than $log_n q$ input bits, but no bit can follow a path of length greater than $log_n q$ AND gates.)

-This gives us a #emph[levelled] fully homomorphic encryption protocol: it lets us evaluate arbitrary circuits on encrypted data, as long as those circuits have bounded depth.
+This gives us a #emph[levelled] FHE protocol: it lets us evaluate arbitrary circuits on encrypted data, as long as those circuits have bounded depth.
-If we need to evaluate a bigger circuit, we have two options.
+If we need to evaluate a bigger circuit, we have two options:
 + Increase the value of $q$.
   Of course, the cost of the computations increases with $q$.
 + Use some technique to "reset" the error and start anew, as if with a freshly encrypted ciphertext.

-  This approach is called "bootstrapping" and it incurs some hefty computational costs.
+This approach is called _bootstrapping_ and it incurs some hefty computational costs.
   But for very, very large circuits, it's the only viable option.
 Bootstrapping is beyond the scope of this book.